Elehuris Montero Preview, Player Props: Rockies vs. Rays

 Elehuris Montero At The Plate

-- Montero has nine doubles, two triples, five home runs and six walks while hitting .220.
+- Montero is hitting .217 with nine doubles, two triples, five home runs and six walks.

-- Montero has picked up a hit in 25 of 53 games this year, with multiple hits 10 times.

-- He has gone deep in 9.4% of his games this season, and 2.7% of his trips to the plate.
+- Looking at the 54 games he has played this season, he's went deep in five of them (9.3%), and in 2.6% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.